 When it comes to maintenance, repair, and overhaul of aerospace components, particularly APUs and related products, TurbineAero is second to none.
-However, when it came time for the firm to upgrade their industry-specific ERP – Syteline by Infor – and find a new hosting solution, they needed a bit of help.
+However, when it came time for the firm to upgrade their industry-specific ERP (SyteLine) and find a new hosting solution, they needed a bit of help.

-ITAR compliance meant they could not simply run their ERP solution anywhere they chose.
-They needed to find a provider that could meet the demanding requirements of the ITAR specification while continuing to meet all of TurbineAero’s unique business needs.
+ITAR compliance meant they could not simply run their ERP solution anywhere they wanted.
+They needed to find a provider that could meet the demanding requirements of the ITAR specification, while continuing to meet all of TurbineAero’s unique business needs.

-From that point, the objectives seemed pretty clear – build out a scalable, resilient environment for hosting this critical component of TurbineAero’s ongoing operation.
-Unfortunately, as is often the case, their were some bumps along the way.
-Not only did TurbineAero want to shift the hosting responsibility from an internal solution to an AWS-hosted solution, managed by Turing Group, they also wanted to take this opportunity to upgrade to the latest version of Syteline which, in turn, required upgrades to the underlying operating systems and databases (SQL Server).
-Given the size and import of the system to TurbineAero’s business, this had to be done with great care as downtime and data loss once the cutover was complete would have resulted in major operational disruption.
+As can be expected, there were some bumps along the way.
+Not only did TurbineAero want to shift the hosting responsibility from an internal solution to a Managed AWS Cloud, they also wanted to take this opportunity to upgrade to the latest version of SyteLine, which required upgrades to the underlying operating systems and databases (SQL Server).
+Given the size and importance of the system to TurbineAero’s business, this had to be done with great care.
+Downtime or data loss post-cutover would cause major operational disruptions.

-In the beginning, the move to AWS and inline upgrade seemed like it might be relatively straightforward.
-But, as is often the case when dealing with systems like an ERP that become central to a business operation, as time went on, complexities continued to arise.
+In the beginning, the move to AWS and in-line upgrade seemed like it might be relatively straightforward.
+But, as is often the case when dealing with systems like an ERP that become central to a business operation, complexities continued to arise.